Transport of natural gas

 The network consists essentially of:

-- 32,246 km of French infrastructure managed by GRTgaz, a 75% owned subsidiary of the Group,
+- 32,246 km of French infrastructure managed by GRTgaz, an independent subsidiary of the Group which holds 75% of the capital

 - infrastructures in Spain (Medgaz), Germany (Megal), Austria (BOG) and Slovakia (Eustream), through stakes held there by the Group.